Research Supplements to Promote Re-Entry into Biomedical and Behavioral Research Careers (Admin Supp)

 Duration of support?
 Requires a minimum of 1 year and a maximum of 3 years of support.

 Where?
-At the Principal Investigator's institution or another institution.
+At the postdoctoral fellow’s institution or another institution.

 Note: Applications requesting support by the end of the fiscal year must be received by May 31.
 Please check the NHLBI Research Supplement Application Guidelines for application receipt and award start schedule.

-Salary: Salary plus fringe benefits and a maximum of $10,000 a year for supplies and travel.
+Salary: Salary plus fringe benefits and a maximum of $6,000 a year for supplies and travel.
 Up to $1,000 per year of this amount should be used for travel to scientific meetings.
 The requested salary and fringe benefits for a re-entry candidate must be in accordance with the salary structure of the grantee institution, consistent with the level of effort.
+Equipment may not be purchased except in unusual circumstances and not without prior approval of the NHLBI.

 Reasonable Accommodations for Individuals with Disabilities: As a part of this award, funds may be requested to make changes or adjustments in the research setting that will make it possible for an otherwise qualified employee with a disability to perform the essential functions associated with his/her role on the project.
 The accommodations requested under this program must be DIRECTLY related to the performance of the proposed role on the research project and must be appropriate to the disabilities of the individual.

-How to apply: Principal Investigators should contact the NHLBI program administrator who administers the parent grant/contract or:
+How to apply: Postdoctoral fellows should contact the NHLBI program administrator who administers the parent grant/contract or:

 Nara Gavini, Ph.D.